-The TPM works as a hardware security solution to help you encrypt data and protect the server.
+The TPM works as a hardware security solution to help you to encrypt data and protect the server.
 The TPM function is only available when there is a TPM installed in your server.
-See "Installing the TPM" on page 112.
-You can purchase a TPM from Lenovo.
+See "Installing the TPM" on page 71.
+You can purchase a TPM from the Lenovo Web site at: